-Push Agent Technology - Document Level backup uses push agent technology to increase the efficiency of your backup jobs by processing the data at the remote client workstations rather than processing it all from the BrightStor ARCserve Backup host server.
+Push Agent Technology-Document Level backup uses push agent technology to increase the efficiency of your backup jobs by processing the data at the remote client workstations rather than processing it all from the BrightStor ARCserve Backup host server.
 This off loads the system resources from the BrightStor ARCserve Backup host server and minimizes network traffic.

 Push agent technology operates on a "per job" request, which means the host server sends an entire list of files to the remote client at one time.
 The push agent then enables the remote client to take an active role in the process by pushing all of the requested files to the host server.
-(Without push agent technology, backup jobs for remote clients operate on a series of "per file" requests - the host server has to request files from the remote client one file at a time.)
+(Without push agent technology, backup jobs for remote clients operate on a series of "per file" requests-the host server has to request files from the remote client one file at a time.)

-- Multi-threading Document Level backup lets you take advantage of the full capacity of multi CPU machines capable of concurrent operations.
+- Multi-threading-Document Level backup lets you take advantage of the full capacity of multi CPU machines capable of concurrent operations.
 It does this by supporting up to 64 threads per storage group and an additional 64 threads in the public folder store for a maximum of 320 threads.
 This lets you make the most of your resources and increases performance.
-For information on how to configure the multi-threading settings number of threads and thread priority, see Configuring the BrightStor ARCserve Backup Agent for Microsoft Exchange-Premium Add-on in the chapter "Installing the Agent." - Multi-streaming Support Document Level backup lets you take advantage of the full capacity of multiple drives and high-speed RAID arrays capable of fast concurrent backups to multiple tapes.
-It does this by partitioning information into concurrent streams for parallel backups. - Document Level Restore Document Level restore lets you select a storage group, mailbox, folder, or even a particular document for restore. - Migration Support Document Level backup lets you seamlessly back up and restore documents, folders, and mailboxes between different versions of Exchange Server, including Exchange Server 5.5, 2000, and 2003.
-For more information about the guidelines on how you can restore from different versions of Exchange Server, see Restore Locations in this chapter. - Enhanced Cluster Support Document Level backup offers Active/Active and Active/Passive cluster support with cross cluster node failover.
-For more information about installing the add-on on a cluster, see Installing the BrightStor ARCserve Backup Agent for Microsoft Exchange-Premium Add-on on a Cluster in the chapter "Installing the Agent." - Job Continuation If a job fails to complete, under certain circumstances, Document Level backup can automatically continue where the first job left off.
-For information on how to configure job continuation, see Configuring the BrightStor ARCserve Backup Agent for Microsoft Exchange-Premium Add-on in the chapter "Installing the Agent."
+For information on how to configure the multi-threading settings number of threads and thread priority, see Configure the Add-on in the chapter "Installing the Agent." - Multi-streaming Support-Document Level backup lets you take advantage of the full capacity of multiple drives and high-speed RAID arrays capable of fast concurrent backups to multiple tapes.
+It does this by partitioning information into concurrent streams for parallel backups. - Document Level Restore-Document Level restore lets you select a storage group, mailbox, folder, or even a particular document for restore. - Migration Support-Document Level backup lets you seamlessly back up and restore documents, folders, and mailboxes between different versions of Exchange Server, including Exchange Server 5.5, 2000, and 2003.
+For more information about the guidelines on how you can restore from different versions of Exchange Server, see Document Level Restore Locations in this chapter. - Enhanced Cluster Support- Document Level backup offers Active/Active and Active/Passive cluster support with cross cluster node failover.
+For more information about installing the add-on on a cluster, see Install the Add-on on a Cluster in the chapter "Installing the Agent." - Job Continuation-If a job fails to complete, under certain circumstances, Document Level backup can automatically continue where the first job left off.
+For information on how to configure job continuation, see Configure the Add-on in the chapter "Installing the Agent."

-Viewing Document Level Backup and Restore in the Backup Manager
+Document Level Views in the Backup Manager